 The 80/20 rule diet is a flexible eating plan with no calorie or food group restrictions.
 Many diet trends are characterized by stringent limitations and strict dietary requirements.

 This diet, on the other hand, is unique in that it allows for a great deal of flexibility as well as the occasional treat.

 The 80/20 diet is an excellent starting point for learning about moderation and eating a well-balanced, nutritious diet.
 It is possible to avoid feeling like a diet is overly rigid if you learn to plan for and enjoy indulgences guilt-free.

 However, because it does not always result in a calorie deficit, it may not be adequate to promote weight loss if that is your aim.

 It is recommended that you get the advice of a trained dietitian before embarking on the 80/20 rule diet.
-Your dietitian will go over your typical diet with you and work with you to make improvements in your food choices that will help you reach your nutrition goals.
+Your dietitian will go over your typical diet with you and work with you to improve your food choices to help you reach your nutrition goals.

 Always consult with your doctor or a nutritionist before making any changes to your diet; they know what is best for you and will assist you in making the best decision.

 Disclaimer: All the information on this website is for educational purposes only.
 Nothing on this website should be considered health or medical advice.
 Always consult with a doctor or trusted health professional before following any dietary, nutritional, or herbal recommendations.